iHeartMedia (IHRT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, iHeartMedia’s ROIC has unfortunately decreased.
+On average, iHeartMedia’s ROIC decreased by 4.7 percentage points annually each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 It was encouraging to see iHeartMedia beat analysts’ revenue expectations this quarter.
-We were also happy its Digital Audio revenue narrowly outperformed Wall Street’s estimates.
-On the other hand, its EPS missed.
-Overall, this was a weaker quarter.
-The stock traded down 6.6% to $4.24 immediately after reporting.
+On the other hand, its EPS missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 1.8% to $3.06 immediately following the results.

 12. Is Now The Time To Buy iHeartMedia?

-iHeartMedia falls short of our quality standards.
-For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+iHeartMedia doesn’t pass our quality test.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 On top of that, its cash burn raises the question of whether it can sustainably maintain growth.

-iHeartMedia’s EV-to-EBITDA ratio based on the next 12 months is 0.7x.
-This valuation multiple is fair, but we don’t have much confidence in the company.
+iHeartMedia’s EV-to-EBITDA ratio based on the next 12 months is 0.6x.
+This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
 There are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.